spencerkingman/spenking-music/_posts/2000-01-08-golden-necklace.md

 Cause very song is a love song
 A "me and you" or "you and I"
 Every show is a cop show
-A Law and order, csi
+A Law and Order, CSI
 Every turn is a right one
 A triple wrong is how I left
 Every joke is a sick one
-The devil quacked and Jesus wept
+The devil quacked, and Jesus wept

 Maybe you can pick the carcass cold
 I'll just be here